VladyslavMichurin/Shell-Texturing/README.md

 # Shell-Texturing
 Generation of highly customizable fur and hair using shells and fins.
-For this project i also combined improvments varius different resources listen [here](#resources-used)
+For this project i also combined improvements from various different resources listed [here](#resources-used).

 ## Showcase
 ![Pulchra](./Examples/Pulchra-Rotating.gif)